Wednesday, September 7, 2011

 Brainy Quote

 "We cannot live only for ourselves.
 A thousand fibers connect us with our fellow men; and among those fibers, as sympathetic threads, our actions run as causes, and they come back to us as effects."
-The Quotations Page
+Quotations Page

 "We cannot live for ourselves alone.
 Our lives are connected by a thousand invisible threads, and along these sympathetic fibers, our actions run as causes and return to us as results.”